Petrus Josephus Zoetmulder: Japanese Occupation and Post-World War II

-During the Indonesian National Revolution he was nearly killed by a freedom fighter due to his Dutch complexion while he was at the Kemetiran Residence, Yogyakarta.
+During the Indonesian National Revolution, he was nearly killed by a freedom fighter due to his Dutch complexion while he was at the Kemetiran Residence, in Yogyakarta.
 Fortunately, a Javanese man defended him and claimed that he was a "holy man."

 Academic career

 After escaping the Internment camp Baros-I in 1945, he began to teach at Gadjah Mada University.
 Five years later he was made a Distinguished Permanent Professor of Pedagogic Literature at the same university, by a mandate from the Minister of Education and Culture.
 At this time he relinquished his former citizenship.
-His daily work was increased by his role as a representative of the Dean of the Literature Department Prof. Dr. R. M. Ng.
+His daily work was increased by his role as a representative of the dean of the Literature Department Prof. Dr. R. M. Ng.
 Poerbatjaraka, who was spending most of his time in Jakarta.
 In addition, he was teaching Old Javanese in the Yogyakarta area.

 When he first started lecturing, Zoetmulder used Javanese.
 However, he then came to realize that many students came from outside of Java and hence did not speak Javanese fluently.
-In order to make the study easier, he wanted to write a dictionary of old Javanese, starting his work in 1950.
-In the beginning he was convinced that he would be able to do it in 10 years, but in reality he would take longer to finish the dictionary.
-He also wrote a compendium entitled "Sekar Sumawur: Bunga rampai bahasa Djawa Kuno".
+To make the study easier, he wanted to write a dictionary of old Javanese, starting his work in 1950.
+In the beginning, he was convinced that he would be able to do it in 10 years, but in reality, he would take longer to finish the dictionary.
+He also wrote a compendium entitled "Sekar Sumawur: Bunga Rampai Bahasa Djawa Kuno".

 His book "Kalangwan", containing an account of old Javanese belles lettres and writers, was published in 1974, to be followed by the "Old Javanese-English Dictionary" in 1982.
 He admitted difficulty in writing due to his having to collect his material from microfilm located at the University of Leiden.

 Zoetmulder was elected a corresponding member of the Royal Netherlands Academy of Arts and Sciences in 1948.

 Death

-Zoetmulder died on July 8, 1995 at the priest residence in Kemetiran, Yogyakarta.
-He was buried at the church cemetery in Muntilan, Magelang, Central Java.
+Zoetmulder died on July 8, 1995, at the priest's residence in Kemetiran, Yogyakarta.
+He was buried at the Jesuit cemetery in Muntilan, Magelang, Central Java.

 Personal life

-Zoetmulder was an avid reader, and liked to play the violin.
+Zoetmulder was an avid reader and liked to play the violin.
 He considered himself Indonesian, or more specifically Javanese.
 "God had placed my heart in Indonesia.
 My residence has been decided to be here," he said.
 On March 3, 1951, he was naturalized as an Indonesian citizen.
 He enjoyed his stay at Kemetiran, which is said to be compatible with his feeling of being Javanese.
 He had resided there for nine years.

 Father Zoet was a fan of Beethoven and Mozart.
-In addition to his religious and scientific textbooks, he also devoured volumes of novels and poetry, and detective series.
+In addition to his religious and scientific textbooks, he also devoured volumes of novels poetry, and detective series.
 It was said that he owned more than 1,000 detective books in his room, including those written by Ngaio Marsh.
 He was friends with detective writer John le Carré, and while staying in Bonn, Germany, he received a gift directly from Le Carré himself: a popular book titled "The Spy Who Came in from the Cold".
-Le Carré's other story "A Small Town in Germany," was "inspected" by Father Zoet prior to publication.
+Le Carré's other story "A Small Town in Germany," was "inspected" by Father Zoet before publication.